YouTube's highest-earners list of 2019 include 8 year old at top

 Kaji also has a deal with streaming service Hulu, according to Forbes.

-In analyzing eery video posted by high-subscriber channels in the first week of 2019, Pew Research Center found that children’s content and content featuring children fared much better and received more views than other videos.
+In analyzing every video posted by high-subscriber channels in the first week of 2019, Pew Research Center found that children’s content and content featuring children fared much better and received more views than other videos.

 "Videos aimed at children were highly popular, as were those that featured children under the age of 13 — regardless of their intended audience. "